-The scroll represents the type called Gaster I (for the explanation of the name see "Additional Remarks") that are lavishly decorated megillot produced in a mixed technique in which decorative border is printed as copper engraving and colored by hand whereas the Hebrew text of the Book of Esther is penned by a scribe.
-The opening section is precisely filled with a rich decoration formed of tendrils, flowers, and animals that surround the cartouche.
+This scroll represents the type called Gaster I (for explanation, see "Additional Remarks"), lavishly decorated megillot produced in a mixture of print and manuscript techniques: the decorative border is printed as a copper engraving and colored by hand, while the Hebrew text of the Book of Esther is penned by a scribe.
+The opening section is filled with a rich, precisely rendered, decoration of tendrils, flowers, and animals that surround a cartouche.
 The upper and lower margins are adorned with repeating endless knot motifs alternating with 20 cartouches enclosing one up to three scenes that chronicle the narrative of the Book of Esther.
 The ten text panels, in which nineteen text columns are included, are interspersed by stylized floral decoration.
 The same scheme repeats on all three membranes forming each scroll from this group.
 The pattern ends with a symmetrical decoration composed of large flowers and foliate ornaments surrounding a cartouche.
 The manuscript is incomplete; it lacks a fragment of the third membrane that should contain the final decoration.
 The scroll is an exception among the manuscripts from this group because it is printed in orange-brown ink, its cartouches and endless knot ornaments are painted gold, and the color scheme includes the hues that cannot be found in any other scroll representing Gaster I type.

 The scroll is mounted on a wooden roller.